 JANUARY 21, 2011 \\ Get Prepped LSAT prep was founded in 1999 as an affordable alternative to the big test prep conglomerates.
-The company continues to offer low costs and great results, as evidenced by the fact that more than 9 out of 10 of their students would recommend them to a friend.
+The company continues to offer low costs, and they claim 9 out of 10 of their students would recommend them to a friend.

 What is the best advice you can give to a person taking the LSAT?

 One piece of LSAT advice rules over all others: You must take many, many practice tests.
 You then need to thoroughly and honestly analyze your wrong answers.
 If you don’t learn from your mistakes you are destined to repeat them.
 Let me illustrate my point with a real-world fact.
 My staff and I have interviewed thousands of applicants who scored in the top 5% of the LSAT.
 Of these thousands of high scorers, virtually all of them took more than five practice LSATs.
 Folks, there is a reason LSAC sells practice tests in books of 10.
 We know that practice makes perfect, so our goal is to provide students with the tools they need to get the most out of their practice testing and analysis.

 Many companies compete for the LSAT student’s business, what sets Get Prepped apart?